Off-Street Parking Program in Downtown Malden

-As part of its capital improvement program, the Malden Redevelopment Authority (MRA), working with its parking management consultant, Laz Parking, has replaced the sodium pressure lights with LED lights at the Malden Towers Garage.
+As part of its capital improvement program, the Malden Redevelopment Authority (MRA), working with its parking management consultant, Laz Parking, replaced the sodium pressure lights with LED lights at the Dartmouth Towers Garage.
 The work has made a dramatic difference inside the facility.
 Below are before and after pictures.

 Monthly Parking Rates Increased February 1, 2016

-Last year the Malden Redevelopment Authority (MRA) and City of Malden commissioned the Metropolitan Area Planning Council (MAPC) to conduct a study of the Malden Parking Program.
-The study found that the rate structure of monthly parking at the CBD (170 Centre Street) and Jackson Street (7 Jackson Street) Garages is well below market rate.
-Rates have remained the same for the past eight years.
+In 2015 the Malden Redevelopment Authority (MRA) and City of Malden commissioned the Metropolitan Area Planning Council (MAPC) to conduct a study of the Malden Parking Program.
+The study found the rate structure of monthly parking at the CBD (170 Centre Street) and Jackson Street (7 Jackson Street) Garages is well below market rate.
+Rates had remained the same for the past eight years.

 MRA/City Partner with MAPC on Downtown Parking Study